Alberta Party: Founding

+2000s

+For the 2001 election, the party formed an electoral coalition with the Social Credit Party.

 Shortly before the 2004 election, the Alberta Party attempted to merge with the Alberta Alliance Party (a different organization from the old Alliance Party of Alberta).
 The merged party would have adopted the Alberta Party platform, and the Alberta Party provincial council would have had seats on the Alberta Alliance Provincial Council.
 The deal fell through because the Alberta Party would not agree to de-register the Alberta Party name with Elections Alberta.

 On October 1, 2004, shortly before the general election, the party shortened its registered name to "Alberta Party" from "the Alberta Party Political Association".

 In the 2004 provincial election, the party nominated candidates in four ridings, winning a total of 2,485 votes, or 0.3% of the provincial total.
-The party fielded one candidate, Margaret Saunter, for the March 3 2008 provincial election.
+The party fielded one candidate, Margaret Saunter, for the March 3, 2008 provincial election.
 Saunter placed last out of a field of six candidates in Edmonton-Centre.

+In late 2005, talks continued about the party merging with the Alberta Alliance Party; this time also with the Social Credit Party, who the party had an electoral coalition with in 2001.
+Despite cooperation and successful merger talks between the party leaders, the Social Credit Party membership voted down the motion to merge at the 2006 Social Credit Convention.

+The Alberta Alliance Party and Alberta Party held their Annual General Meetings on March 23, 2007 and March 24, 2007, in Edmonton and Red Deer, respectively, to vote on a new party constitution that would have merged the parties.
+The new party would have kept the Alberta Alliance Party name and Paul Hinman as leader.
+The Alberta Alliance party membership voted to withhold a potential merger until after the Alberta Party had resolved its legal troubles.